kordy0-0/ai-dataset-generator/README.md

 ## Contributing

 I built this for my specific need, but I've tried to make it general enough for other people to use.
 If you find bugs or have ideas for improvements, feel free to contribute.

-Things that would be helpful:
-- Support for more document formats (Word docs, web pages)
-- Better text extraction from messy PDFs
-- More domain-specific templates
-- Examples from different fields

 ## License